 You’ll easily recognize the historical trams by their old-fashioned appearance and the route number 42.

 During the operation of line 42, the traditional historical line 41 will not be operated, as the operation of both lines will largely overlap.

 - How often does the tram run?

-Weekdays from 10:00 to 18:00, every 30 minutes.
+Weekdays from 10:00 to 17:00 every 30 minutes, weekdays and holidays every 40 minutes.
 At the stops, the tram will have its own differently-colored timetable than the normal timetables.

 - Where does the line go?
 Where can I hop on and off?

 The terminal tram stop is Dlabačov.
 But you can get on or off at any stop along the route.
 The tram will stop at all stops on the route.

 !TOURIST TRAM ROUTE CHANGE on line 42 – from 28 August to 15 October!

 During this period the tram will use the detour route Královský letohrádek – Sparta – Strossmayerovo náměstí – Dlouhá třída and then rejoin the original route.

 Dlabačov – Pohořelec – Brusnice – Pražský hrad – Královský letohrádek – Malostranská – Právnická fakulta – Čechův most – Dlouhá třída – Náměstí Republiky – Masarykovo nádraží – Jindřišská – Václavské náměstí – Vodičkova – Lazarská – Národní třída – Národní divadlo – Újezd – Hellichova – Malostranské náměstí – Malostranská – Královský letohrádek – Pražský hrad – Brusnice – Pohořelec – Dlabačov